-Second, design also plays a critical role in helping users formulate a mental model of the system, and through it, learn to anticipate system outcomes.
+Second, design also plays a critical role in helping users to formulate a mental model of the system, and through it, learn to anticipate system outcomes.
 In conventional HCI, designers invent a \textit{conceptual model} -- an abstract representation or framework to communicate how a system operates -- based on human-centered design practices~\cite{norman2014some}.
-For instance, the designer may analyze users' past experiences, and prior knowledge, and draw from familiar analogies and metaphors (e.g. the desktop metaphor) to shape the presentation and behavior of the system~\cite{neale1997role}.
+For instance, the designer may analyze users' past experiences and prior knowledge and draw from familiar analogies and metaphors (e.g., the desktop metaphor) to shape the presentation and behavior of the system~\cite{neale1997role}.
 According to Hutchins~\cite{hutchins1987metaphors}, conceptual models function as metaphors on several levels.
 At the broadest level, they're shaped by the users' primary goals.
 In a word-processing tool, this could mean a ``blank page'' metaphor aligning with users' primary goal of creating a document.
-Moving in more granularly, metaphors at the interaction level inform users about their computer interactions and remain consistent across tasks (e.g., a ``clipboard'' for copying and pasting).
+Moving in more granularly, metaphors at the interaction level inform users about their computer interactions and often remain consistent across tasks (e.g., a ``clipboard'' for copying and pasting).
 Lastly, metaphors at the task domain level provide an understanding of how tasks are organized and structured, such as the use of tabs or headers and footers to indicate document structuring during writing.
-By establishing this foundation during design, users can more easily form a coherent internal representation of the system's operations and functionalities.
+By establishing this foundation by means of HCI design, users can more readily form a coherent internal representation of the system's operations and functionalities.
 This representation enhances their ability to plan and execute complex tasks while seamlessly aligning their goal intentions with the appropriate actions.

-With LLM systems, the link between user intentions and system actions is less clear, and users lack a conceptual understanding of how an LLM functions.
-Given the very different nature of transformer processing in machine learning, even experts are unable to predict how inputs determine outputs in LLM systems.
-Consequently, LLM interactions are challenging to design based on the conventional interaction approaches in HCI.
+With LLM systems, the \textbf{link between user intentions and system actions is less clear, and end-users lack adequate mental models of LLMs.} Consequently, LLM interactions become challenging for users.
+In the next section, we postulate how these constraints challenge forming intentions for interactions.